Childbirth in Ghana

 Childbirth in Ghana is often seen as a joyous occasion in Ghanaian society, as children represent wealth, status, and the continuation of a lineage.
 Pregnant women are often given special privileges and are considered to be beautiful, fragile, and vulnerable to evil spirits.
 Therefore, women may seek guidance from a religious or spiritual diviner to protect their fetus or to increase their chances of conceiving.
-For example, the Akan may carry akuaba dolls, a fertility symbol, during pregnancy to ensure that they will birth a healthy and beautiful baby that resembles the doll's exaggerated features.
+For example, the Akan may carry akuaba dolls, a fertility symbol, during pregnancy to ensure that they will give birth to a healthy and beautiful baby that resembles the doll's exaggerated features.

 Infertility

 Due to the cultural implications and the importance of bearing children, infertility in Ghana can be devastating.
 Throughout the years, Ghanaians have believed that both physical and spiritual ailments are the cause of infertility.
 Some people believe that a womb could be too hot or too cold to support a developing baby.
-Others believe that the cause of their infertility is witchcraft, and this belief is often supported by traditional priests who assert that the woman can be rid of a witch's curse and be allowed to conceive if the priest performs a rite in which he asks fertility gods how they can be appeased.
+Others believe the cause of their infertility to be witchcraft, and this belief is often supported by traditional priests who assert that the woman can be rid of a witch's curse and be allowed to conceive if the priest performs a rite in which he asks fertility gods how they can be appeased.

 Other spiritual beliefs involving infertility include the belief that infertility is the result of a woman's disobedience to God, in which the remedy is prayer and repentance.
 Women who consult a tradition birth attendant are likely to be told that prayer is the medicine for infertility, although they acknowledge that infertility is sometimes caused by a physical ailment.
 In these cases, the traditional birth attendant may blame the infertility on stomach aches and advise the woman to visit a hospital and take the medicine given by the doctor.